RaymondSHANG/RaymondSHANG.github.io/_posts/2022-07-01-windows-ubuntu-duo-system.md

       NTFS, 500 GB for other documents(Volume D:)
       NTFS, Remaining 3.5TB for data.

-To best understand the installation process, we need to know the boot procesure， from (Vaibhav Kandwal)[https://www.freecodecamp.org/news/uefi-vs-bios/]:
+To best understand the installation process, we need to know the boot procesure， from [Vaibhav Kandwal](https://www.freecodecamp.org/news/uefi-vs-bios/):

 1. You press the power button on your laptop/desktop.
 2. The CPU starts up, but needs some instructions to work on (remember, the CPU always needs to do something).
 Since the main memory is empty at this stage, CPU defers to load instructions from the <b>firmware chip</b> on the motherboard and begins executing instructions.